-For children who are prevented by disabilities from Special obtaining full benefit from the ordinary schools, special schools.
-These include hospital schools and classes are provided. schools, schools for crippled children, the school for the blind, the school for the deaf, a sight-saving class for partially sighted children, a school for epileptics, an open-air school for undernourished children, and seven schools for mentally retarded children.
-Some of the schools referred to are residential.
-Corrective gymnastics and speech therapy are provided at special centres.
-A health and recreation camp at which selected children attend for a fortnight is maintained at Queenscliff.
-The school medical officers are closely in touch with the work being done in special schools and classes.
+For children who are prevented by disabilities from Special obtaining full benefit from the ordinary schools, special schools. schools and classes are provided.
+These include hospital schools, schools for crippled children, the school for the blind, the school for the deaf, a sight-saving class for partially sighted children, a school for epileptics, an open-air school for undernourished children, and seven schools for mentally retarded children.
+Some of the schools Corrective gymnastics and speech therapy referred to are residential.
+A health and recreation camp at are provided at special centres. which selected children attend for a fortnight is maintained at The school medical officers are closely in touch with the work being done in special schools and classes.